 If you’ve been following us for a while you’ll probably already know that we’re big fans of South East Asia and will try to visit as often as we can.
 (You can read about our holiday in Cambodia here).
 The food is amazing, the people are friendly, it’s so different from anything you can find in Europe, there’s sunshine and it’s great value for money.

 We started our trip in the completely chaotic Ho Chi Minh City.
 With a mixture of jet lag and general tiredness from traveling for over 20 hours it was amazing that we didn’t get run over the first time we tried to cross the road.

-There are thousands of motorcycles and scooters on the streets, there a people everywhere, what little pavements there are are full over vendors selling everything from various fresh fruit and delicious street food through to sunglasses and other touristy trinkets.
+There are thousands of motorcycles and scooters on the streets, there a people everywhere, what little pavements there are are full of vendors selling everything from various fresh fruit and delicious street food through to sunglasses and other touristy trinkets.

 From Ho Chi Minh City we hopped on a plane up to the more central area of Vietnam where we spent the majority of our time.
 We started with a few nights in Hoi An which had the South East Asian flair that we love so much.
 The streets are lined with quaint little shops, bars and restaurants and there are lanterns everywhere.

 At night the city is particularly beautiful.
 It’s so colourful and the lanterns glow like jewels in the sky.
 It’s one of the prettiest places in Asia we’ve seen.

 Although this was our fourth trip to Asia (as well as Cambodia, we’ve also visited Malaysia, Singapore and Brunei) something we never managed to fit in in our previous holidays was a cooking class which we finally got to do in Hoi An.